lucasjfriesen/jamoviPsychoPDA/README.md

 or

-You can clone this repository and compile the module within R with
+You can clone this repository and compile the module within R with `jmvtools`.

 ```
 install.packages('jmvtools', repos=c('https://repo.jamovi.org', 'https://cran.r-project.org'))

+setwd(directory/of/cloned/repo)

 jmvtools::install()